-Building, Wing or Location Assembly Area

-All of Seaway Technical Community Connections Building
+Building, Wing or Location Assembly Area All of Northwest Technical West side of the building near Kennedy Center Programs Elementary on the grass area off the parking lot.

-Center Programs

 - Account for all students.
 Immediately report any missing or injured students to the School Incident Commander. - Main office staff: Take visitor log and student sign out sheet to evacuation assembly area.